Dr Daren Lee

 Concessions offered for

-£60 per fifty minute session.
-Concessionary rates are available (please inquire).
+£85 per fifty minute online session.
+Limited concessionary appointments are available (please enquire).

 Please note that fees may be higher if they are funded through your health insurance, due to extra administrative costs.